Free Osceola County Public Records: Look Up Information on Anyone

 It’s unclear if the FDC will give out probation offender information to the public.
 You should contact one of the offices above to learn more about what is and is not publicly available.

 Personal background checks and Osceola County public records searches are available to anyone who wants access to criminal records.
-To see what background information is made public about you or someone you know, use the Osceola County Sheriff’s Office background check request.

 This is an anonymous request, and you don’t need to include the purpose of the check.
 It should be noted that it is against the law in Florida to use personal background check information to intimidate, harass, or otherwise commit illegal activity against another person.